Geoff Morrell (actor): Career

 In 2004, Morrell made a move into the mainstream when he became one of four new actors to join the long-running police series Blue Heelers, on which he played Sergeant Mark Jacobs.
 In September 2004, there was speculation that the ABC would commission a third series of Grass Roots.
 However, Morrell stated that the ABC "may have missed its chance", and as he remained contracted to Blue Heelers, would likely not have been able to participate if the series did return.
 Due to family commitments, Morrell chose to leave Blue Heelers.

 He has also been involved in the film Right Here Right Now.
-In 2010 Morrell made a return to ABC to star alongside Richard Roxburgh in the first series of Rake.
-Morrell played the role of Joe Sandilands, a fictional NSW Attorney-General involved in the inside wheeling and dealing of the Labour Party.
+In 2010, Morrell made a return to ABC to star alongside Richard Roxburgh in the first series of Rake.
+Morrell played the role of Joe Sandilands, a fictional NSW Attorney-General involved in the inside wheeling and dealing of the NSW Labor.

-In 2015, he appeared as Inspector Clive Small, in the 2-part telemovie Catching Milat.
+In 2015, he appeared as Inspector Clive Small, in the two-part miniseries Catching Milat.

-He continues to act in theatre, in addition to films.
-He appeared in the feature film Rogue, and Tony Hayes' feature film debut Ten Empty.
-In 2010 he began work on the set of Cloudstreet, a television miniseries version of Tim Winton's novel.
+He appeared in the feature film Rogue, and Anthony Hayes' feature film debut Ten Empty.
+In 2010, he began work on the set of Cloudstreet, a television miniseries version of Tim Winton's novel.
 He plays the role of Lester Lamb.

+Morrell has since appeared in numerous other productions including The Lord of the Rings: The Rings of Power.
+In 2023 Morrell was named as part of the cast in Foxtel drama High Country, and Stan series Thou Shalt Not Steal.

+In 2024, Morrell was named as part of the cast for the Liam Neeson led The Ice Road 2: Road to the Sky.
+On 21 November 2024, Morrell was named for the second series of Mystery Road: Origin.

+Personal life

+Morrell is married to Australian actress and NIDA alumni Caroline Brazier.
+They met while working on the 2007 Australian thriller Rogue, and were married in 2008.

+He has two children together with his ex-wife Megan, whom he had married in the early 1980s.

+Since 1995, Morrell has also been an accomplished visual artist, having held several solo exhibitions.